Nuitka/Nuitka/Developer_Manual.rst

    0
    return 0

-give us:
+When applying the removal of expression only statements without effect, this gives us:

 .. code-block:: python

    return 0

 which is the perfect result.
+Doing it in one step would only be an optimization.

-In order to be able to manipulate statements that made assignments to names later on, we need to track the exact node(s) that did it.
-It may be multiple in case of conditions.
+In order to be able to manipulate nodes related to a variable trace, we need to attach the nodes that did it.
+Consider this:

 .. code-block:: python